 experiment and find a new unique writing style once again.

-As this is actually my third flagship SEO blog I develop it's not as easy to become someone else for it.
+As this was actually my third flagship SEO blog I developed it was not as easy to become someone else for it.
 On the other hand I can’t just copy the blogging style I use on SEO 2.0.

 You could think that the audience follows the author, like with books.

 On the Web the publishing house, here the blog, seems to be much more important though.
 People know a particular source to be trustworthy and they return to it again and again.

 That was strange because Hubspot’s inbound marketing is largely the same as my SEO 2.0 philosophy.
-That lack of inspiration doesn’t really happen at the new blog.
+That lack of inspiration doesn’t really happen with the new blog.
 I think I know why:

 A new blog is like a new love.
 It’s full of insecurities but it’s also exciting.

 I love it.
 Call me a serial blogger.
-I love it despite the hard work it takes to get just a few shares on social media.
+I love blogging despite the hard work it takes to get just a few shares on social media.
 That’s the joy and pain of starting a new blog.

 Last updated: March 6th, 2017.